Homemade Corned Beef

 Many French people know pastrami, but don’t know corned beef as most of us know it.
 (What they get is a canned version, which looks from photographs to be closer to Spam than to actual corned beef.)
 Romain can’t seem to get enough pastrami and once we went to a not-so-good restaurant in Paris where I’d heard they had it on the menu.
 When he was served two slices of bread with only two meager, thin slices of pastrami hidden in between, he walked back into the kitchen with his sandwich in hand and told them it needed to be really, really thick.
 I couldn’t hear what he was saying, but he was demonstrating how thick it needed to be with his hands to the astonished cooks.

-Growing up in New England, my mother sometimes made a boiled dinner of corned beef with cabbage, potatoes and carrot.
+Growing up in New England, my mother sometimes made a boiled dinner of corned beef with cabbage, potatoes and carrots.
 I can’t say I was a big fan of the cabbage and it wasn’t until recently that I learned that it’s actually called a New England boiled dinner, but the potatoes and carrots were great along with slices of the moist, pink meat always served with a dollop of spicy brown mustard alongside.

 When delis were more plentiful in New York City, back then, I’d look forward to our visits to get one of those loaded-up sandwiches stacked ridiculously high.
-A friend who grew up not far from me, recently told that they you’re supposed to order an extra piece of bread, pull out some of the meat, and eat a “normal-sized” sandwich – then take the rest home to make another one.
+A friend who grew up not far from me, recently told me that you’re supposed to order an extra piece of bread, pull out some of the meat, and eat a “normal-sized” sandwich – then take the rest home to make another one.
 I didn’t know that.
 I always ate the whole thing.
 Gulp.

 A few weeks back, I was having lunch with Gregory, a French chef friend who runs Mon Éclair.
 He used to live in the U.S., and the subject of corned beef came up.
 I replied that it was unusual for French people to know corned beef, rather than pastrami, and he said “Moi?
 J’adore le corned beef!”